 In order for Xinger surface mount couplers to work optimally, there must be $50\Omega$ transmission lines leading to and from all of the RF ports.
 Also, there must be a very good ground plane underneath the part to ensure proper electrical performance.
-If either of these two conditions is not satisfied, electrical performance may not meet published specifications.
+If either of these two conditions is not satisfied, insertion loss, coupling, VSWR and isolation may not meet published specifications.